Okroshiashvili/Data-Science-Lab/README.md

 * Easily generalizable code for other datasets
 * Materials for farther reading in Deep Learning

+18-Feb-2019

+* Added data visualization part
+    * This folder currently includes *Plotly* and *Dash*

 ### To Do

-* Add data visualization part
 * Add more intuitions for each algorithm and problem
 * Add some more algorithms
 * Each folder will have to have a brief description of algorithms with farther references
+* Add more visualization in data visualization folder

 #### Contributors are warmly welcomed